theobald-software/theobald-software.github.io/_includes/_content/en/bw-hierarchies/hierarchies-extraction-settings.md

 ### Debug

 **Enable Debug Logging:**<br>
-Adds more detailed logs for the Hierarchy component to the extraction logs.
+Adds more detailed logs for the{% if page.product == "xtract-is" or page.product == "xtract-for-alteryx"%} Xtract{% endif %} Hierarchy component to the extraction logs.
 Activate **Enable Debug Logging** only when necessary e.g., upon request of the support team.

 *****
 #### Related Links